When the CRM does not reflect the business

 The implementation began with domain modeling: defining the objects, attributes, and relationships that the CRM needed to represent before any configuration work started.
 The HubSpot architecture was built around custom objects that reflected the actual structure of the business.

-• Biological entities.
-Custom objects representing the entities customers owned or managed, with fields for classification, breed or specimen type, registry affiliations, and lifecycle stage.
+Managed assets.
+Custom objects representing the assets customers owned or managed, with fields for classification, type, registry affiliations, and lifecycle stage.

-• Classifications and breeds.
-A structured taxonomy object that enabled segmentation by entity type, allowing campaigns to target owners of specific classifications with relevant messaging.
+Classifications and attributes.
+A structured taxonomy object that enabled segmentation by asset type, allowing campaigns to target owners of specific classifications with relevant messaging.

-• Lineage and relationship signals.
-Associations between entity records that represented parent-offspring or sibling relationships, enabling campaigns that depended on lineage data.
+Relational signals.
+Associations between asset records that represented ownership, reference, or sibling relationships, enabling campaigns that depended on relational data.

-• Product eligibility indicators.
-Derived attributes on entity records that marked eligibility for specific test products based on classification, age, or lineage configuration.
+Product eligibility indicators.
+Derived attributes on asset records that marked eligibility for specific test products based on classification, status, or relational configuration.

 Relationship-aware segmentation: what became possible